 In the tip to tail approach, there is only a short gap between one tail and the next tip and then material is once again going onto a “live” pallet full of substrates, with a new pallet entering as the leading pallet exits the deposition zone There are many variables that can affect this number, but as a rule of thumb the tip to tail approach can be nearly twice as efficient in material usage as the single pallet.

 At the high end of versatility, the addition of slit valves to isolate process sections, combined with sophisticated automation control, can make it possible to operate different sections simultaneously with different gas environments (pressure and gas mixture), perhaps direct sputtering one layer on a pallet in section one, while simultaneously reactively sputtering a different layer on another pallet in a separate isolated section.
 In-Line sputter systems can be customized to accommodate a wide range of process requirements and substrate sizes.

-Norm Hardy is a Process Engineer at Semicore Equipment Inc., a worldwide supplier of high performance in-line sputtering systems.
-Please let our helpful support staff answer any questions you have regarding “What is Planar In-Line Sputtering?” and how to implement the best techniques for your specific In-Line Sputtering Equipment needs by contacting us at firstname.lastname@example.org or by calling 925-373-8201.
+Norm Hardy is a Process Engineer at Semicore Equipment Inc., a leading worldwide supplier of sputtering equipment for the electronics, solar energy, optical, medical, military, automotive, and related high-tech industries.
+Please let our helpful support staff answer any questions you have regarding “Features of In-Line Sputtering Systems” and how to implement the best techniques and equipment for your specific needs by contacting us at email@example.com or by calling us at 925-373-8201.

 Primarily used in the watch and jewelry industry, Gold Sputtering is also widely used in the manufacture of electrical components ranging from silicon wafers to circuit panels, optical fibers, batteries and glass, and the coating of specimens for examination under electron microscopes… Read More